ibm-messaging/connectivity-pack-kafka-connectors/README.md

 ## Running the Connectors

-Configure your connector with information about your external system by following these instructions:
+Configure your connector with information about your external system by following these instructions.

 **Note:** For more information, see [setting up connectors](https://ibm.github.io/event-automation/es/connecting/setting-up-connectors/#set-up-a-kafka-connector).